akifuji/academic-kickstart/content/en/home/talks.md

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (November, 2019).
 Individual differences of willingness to volunteer in a volunteer’s dilemma: The positive and negative effects of justice sensitivity.
 Talk presented at the 60th Annual Meeting of the Japanese Society of Social Psychology.
 Tokyo, Japan.

 - **Tham, Y. J.**, Murata, K., and Karasawa, K. (September, 2019).
 Implicit and explicit attitudes toward blood ties.
 Talk presented at the 36th Annual Meeting of Japanese Cognitive Science Society.
-Hamamatsu, Japan.
+Shizuoka, Japan.

 - **Tham, Y. J.**, Hashimoto, T., and Karasawa, K. (July, 2019).
 “Take one for the team!”
 The positive and negative effects of justice sensitivity in a volunteer’s dilemma in workplace scenarios.
 Poster presented at the 13th Biennial Conference of the Asian Association of Social Psychology.
 Taipei, Taiwan.